 hgcommand to all the repositories in a forest.

-- A collection of individuals who engage in open conversation about a common interest.
+- A collection of Participants who engage in open conversation about a common interest.
 That interest may be in the creation, enhancement, or maintenance of a specific body of code or it may lie in other areas, e.g., quality, documentation, or evangelism.
-See the group overview.
+See the Group overview.

 - A free, cross-platform, distributed source management tool.
 Source bundles and binary packages for Mercurial are available at http://www.selenic.com/mercurial/wiki/index.cgi.
 The main Mercurial documentation is available at http://hgbook.red-bean.com.